vectordotdev/vector/rfcs/2020-09-22-4063-tracing_rfc_building_blocks.md

 ### Metrics & Logs

 - OpenTelemetry Metrics Source
-- Additional export formats for the Sink.
+- Additional export formats for the Sink including enabling trace sending to Elasticsearch and Kafka.